 Parties, including underwriters, depositors, and securitization trustees, have been, remain, or may in the future be, involved in lawsuits, threatened lawsuits, or settlements related to securitization transactions in which SCC participated.
 A variety of claims are alleged in these matters, including violations of federal and state securities laws and common law fraud, breaches of representations and warranties, or violations of statutory requirements.
 SCC has received notices of potential indemnification or contribution obligations relating to such matters.
 Additional lawsuits against the parties to the securitization transactions may be filed in the future, and SCC may receive additional notices of potential indemnification, contribution or similar obligations with respect to existing or new lawsuits or settlements of such lawsuits or other claims.
-We have not concluded that a loss related to any of these potential indemnification or contribution or contribution or similar obligation or contribution or contribution or settlements of such lawsuits related to any of these potential indemnification or contribution or similar obligations with respect to existing or new lawsuits or settlements of such lawsuits or other claims.
-We have not concluded that a loss related to any of these potential indemnification or contribution or contribution or lawsuits related to any of these claims.
+We have not concluded that a loss related to any of these potential indemnification or contribution claims is probable, nor have we accrued a liability related to any of these claims.